 The effect of fire on soil aggregation and physical stability of soil organic matter

-Fire has significant impact on dynamics of organic matter in soil and soil health.
-Over the last couple of decades, our understanding of how fires affect chemical composition of organic matter, and lead to accumulation of fire-altered (pyrogenic) matter in soil has improved.
+Fire has significant impact on the dynamics of organic matter in soil and soil health.
+Over the last couple of decades, our understanding of how fires affect the chemical composition of organic matter and lead to the accumulation of fire-altered (pyrogenic) matter in soil has improved.
 However, there is still very little published data on how combustion temperature affects chemical and physical properties of topsoil and its implication on mineral-OM association in soil that have important implications for formation and stability of aggregates, and physical protection of OM from decomposition.
-In this project we are determining how combustion temperature affects chemical reactivity of soil, stability of soil aggregates, and physical protection of organic matter from decomposition.
+In this project, we are determining how combustion temperature affects the chemical reactivity of soil, stability of soil aggregates, and physical protection of organic matter from decomposition.

-Interactive effect of Fire and Erosion on persistence of soil organic matter
+Interactive effect of Fire and Erosion on the persistence of soil organic matter

 Role of metal oxides in Stabilization and distribution of soil organic matter

-Nano-sized sesquioxides have tremendous potential to react, aggregate and get transported in the presence of soil organic carbon.
-Metal oxide availability, concentration and phases exert strong control on behavior of organic matter in soil, as well as that of phosphorus and contaminants such as arsenic.
-We are studying the sorption and desorption kinetics of crystalline and poorly crystalline metal oxides with organic matter to get important insights into the general fate of natural and synthetic nanocrystals in the environment and ways nano-sized sesquioxides can affect destabilization of soil organic carbon.
+Nano-sized sesquioxides have tremendous potential to react, aggregate, and get transported in the presence of soil organic carbon.
+Metal oxide availability, concentration, and phases exert strong control on the behavior of organic matter in the soil, as well as that of phosphorus and contaminants such as arsenic.
+We are studying the sorption and desorption kinetics of crystalline and poorly crystalline metal oxides with organic matter to get important insights into the general fate of natural and synthetic nanocrystals in the environment and ways nano-sized sesquioxides can affect the destabilization of soil organic carbon.

 Methods in Soil Organic Matter Biogeochemistry

-Ultrasonication: Application of ultrasonic energy is an effective method of dispersing soil aggregates that range in size over multiple orders of magnitude (µm to mm).
-This technique is used to analyze relationships between amount of applied energy, aggregate size class distribution, and organic matter turnover in soils.
-Application of increasing amounts of ultrasonic energy, to breakup progressively small and more tightly bound aggregates, likely leads to creation of artifacts that affect the interpretation of experimental findings.
-However, the type and magnitude of the created artifacts has not been thoroughly investigated.
-In this study we are quantifying how application of varying amounts of ultrasonic energy affect different soil minerals and organic matter in different types of soils.
+Ultrasonication: The application of ultrasonic energy is an effective method of dispersing soil aggregates that range in size over multiple orders of magnitude (µm to mm).
+This technique is used to analyze relationships between the amount of applied energy, aggregate size class distribution, and organic matter turnover in soils.
+Application of increasing amounts of ultrasonic energy, to break up progressively small and more tightly bound aggregates, likely leads to the creation of artifacts that affect the interpretation of experimental findings.
+However, the type and magnitude of the created artifacts have not been thoroughly investigated.
+In this study, we are quantifying how the application of varying amounts of ultrasonic energy affect different soil minerals and organic matter in different types of soils.

-Experimental artifacts from common soil techniques: Soil sample pretreament and soil organic matter (SOM) fractionation procedures have become common in terrestrial biogeochemistry research.
+Experimental artifacts from common soil techniques: Soil sample pretreatment and soil organic matter (SOM) fractionation procedures have become common in terrestrial biogeochemistry research.
 Experimental conditions during sample pretreatment and fractionation of SOM affect the characteristics of separated organic matter (OM).
-However, the effect of these treatments on the nature of the soil and SOM, and their implications for explanatory power of the measured data are rarely considered.
-In this project we are compiling information on method-related modifications of soil and SOM characteristics during air drying, rewetting, application of ultra sound energy, and sodium pryrophosphate (Na4P₂O₇) extraction.
-Here we aim to develop recommendations for adaptation of the sample-specific experimental designs to reduce method-related artifacts and aid in interpretation of experimental data.
+However, the effect of these treatments on the nature of the soil and SOM, and their implications for the explanatory power of the measured data are rarely considered.
+In this project, we are compiling information on method-related modifications of soil and SOM characteristics during air drying, rewetting, application of ultrasound energy, and sodium pyrophosphate (Na4P₂O₇) extraction.
+Here we aim to develop recommendations for adaptation of the sample-specific experimental designs to reduce method-related artifacts and aid in the interpretation of experimental data.